-Canvas Help: Technical difficulties will not be considered excuses for not turning your paper in on time.
-Contact Canvas Help if you have difficulty submitting your work in Canvas: Phone: 877-361-1134 (24 hours a day, 7 days a week) Email:
+Canvas Help:

-Pass/Fail Guidelines
+Technical difficulties will not be considered excuses for not turning your paper in on time.
+Contact Canvas Help if you have difficulty submitting your work in Canvas:

-Pass Content The paper...
+Phone: 877-361-1134 (24 hours a day, 7 days a week) Email: help@Canvas.rutgers.edu Live Chat: Click here for Live Chat

-- uses clear descriptive language to convey the visual experience of the performance in writing. - addresses all Critique/Writing Elements. - provides persuasive interpretation and evaluation of the performance. - contextualizes the performance within a larger context such as history, culture, or aesthetics.
+Writing Assignment Pass/Fail Guidelines

-Writing Style & Paper Submission
+Pass Content The paper uses clear descriptive language to convey the visual experience of the performance in writing. addresses all Critique/Writing Elements. provides persuasive interpretation and evaluation of the performance. contextualizes the performance within a larger context such as history, culture, or aesthetics.
+Writing Style & The paper Paper • has logical transitions that contribute to a fluid writing style.
+Submission has few, if any, grammatical, spelling or punctuation errors.